BY: T. Franklin Murphy | July 2018 (edited December 30, 2021)

-Healthy growth depends on supportive environments.
-As adults, we must create an environment that provides nutrients and protection.
+We need supportive environments to achieve our potential.
+As adults, we can create an environment that provides essential nutrients and protections.

 The oak tree rises from a small, seemingly insignificant acorn.
 We, like the acorn, have potential, infused with the ingredients for greatness.
 Not every acorn fulfills its potential.
 The growth requires conditions outside of the genetic potential that support, encourage and nurture the seed.
 We also need healthy conditions to grow.
 As a child, we have little choice in choosing a supporting or neglecting environment.
 But as an adult, we have choice; if we know the possibilities—many don’t.
 We can surround ourselves with people, experiences, and education that promotes and actualizes potentials.